 Okay.
 He’s not stupid – and nor are we.
-You can’t change the world in an hour, everybody knows that.
+You can’t change the world in an hour, everybody know that.
 But sixty minutes IS all you need to start changing your life – and to start changing your family.

 So go on.
 Take sixty minutes to read this interview and get your head around these ideas, and you’ll see what we mean …